Mixing times for the TASEP on the circle: The upper bound on the mixing time in Theorem

-Let us point out that the strategy presented in this section for an upper bound on the mixing time of the TASEP on the circle can also be used to study related models.
-Consider the TASEP with open boundaries from \cite{S:MixingTASEP} with boundary parameters $\alpha,\beta>0$.
+The random extension and time shift strategy introduced in this section for an upper bound on the mixing time of the TASEP on the circle can also be used to study related models.
+In the following, we consider the TASEP with open boundaries from \cite{S:MixingTASEP} with respect to boundary parameters $\alpha,\beta>0$.
 In this model, the particles perform a totally asymmetric simple exclusion process on the segment $[N]$.
-In addition, particles enter at the left at rate $\alpha$, and exit at the right at rate~$\beta$.
-It was shown in Theorem 1.1 of \cite{S:MixingTASEP} that for all $\alpha,\beta\geq \frac{1}{2}$, called the maximum current phase, the mixing time of the TASEP with open boundaries is at most of order $N^{3/2}\log(N)$. \\
+In addition, particles enter at the left at rate $\alpha$, and exit at the right at rate~$\beta$ for some $\alpha,\beta>0$.
+Formally, the TASEP with open boundaries is the Markov chain on $\{0,1\}^{N}$ given by the generator

-The strategy introduced in this section, using a random extension of the environment together with a Mermin--Wagner argument, can be applied for the TASEP with open boundaries to improve the upper bound on the mixing time to $N^{3/2}$ for all $\alpha,\beta \geq \frac{1}{2}$, matching the lower bound in Theorem~1.3 of \cite{S:MixingTASEP}, and giving an alternative proof of Theorem 1.2 in \cite{S:MixingTASEP} when $\alpha=\beta=\frac{1}{2}$.
-We only present an outline of the argument and leave the details to the reader. \\
+for all measurable functions $f\colon \{0,1\}^{N} \rightarrow \R$.
+Here, we recall the swapping operation from \eqref{def:Swap}, and denote by $\eta^{x}$ the flipping operation for all $x\in [N]$ and $\eta \in \{0,1\}^{N}$.
+Let $\bar{t}^{N}_{\textup{\mix}}(\varepsilon)$ denote the $\varepsilon$-mixing time of the TASEP with open boundaries on a segment of length $N$.
+It was shown in Theorem 1.1 of \cite{S:MixingTASEP} that for all $\alpha,\beta\geq \frac{1}{2}$, called the maximum current phase, the mixing time of the TASEP with open boundaries is at most of order $N^{3/2}\log(N)$.
+The strategy of using a random extension of the environment together with a Mermin--Wagner style argument, can also be applied for the TASEP with open boundaries to improve the upper bound on the mixing time to $N^{3/2}$ for all $\alpha,\beta \geq \frac{1}{2}$, matching the lower bound in Theorem~1.3 of \cite{S:MixingTASEP}, and giving an alternative proof of Theorem~1.2 in \cite{S:MixingTASEP} when $\alpha=\beta=\frac{1}{2}$.
+Since large parts follow verbatim the arguments for the TASEP on the circle when replacing the results on the coalescence of geodesics from Section~\ref{sec:Coalescence} by the coalescence results in \cite{S:MixingTASEP} for last passage percolation on a strip, we give only a sketch of proof and leave the details to the reader.